-If not eligible to participate (f511):
+If not eligible to participate (f511): f531 Reason ineligible for employer's plan.
+INELIGR

-If employer offers more than one plan (f541) and offers an HMO plan (f551):
+If employer offers more than one plan (f541) and offers an HMO plan (f551): f561 Does employer offer a non-HMO health insurance plan to its employees?